duktig-solutions/Duktig-microservice-php/docs/installation/env-configuration.md

 #### HTTP Routing

-The HTTP routing file `http-routes.php` in Duktig.Microservice located in `app/config/` directlry.
+The HTTP routing file `http-routes.php` in Duktig PHP Framework located in `app/config/` directory.

 You're always able to add new route, configure (edit) existing routes in your application.